tarasowski/javascript-pocketguide/tests/001_mocha.md

 In other words, a test suite is a collection of specs/testcases united by a common property, logic.
 For instance, you may have suites for different types of functionality of your application, homepage, search etc:

 a collection of test cases that are intended to be used to test a software program to show that it has some specified set of behaviours.
 A test suite often contains detailed instructions or goals for each collection of test cases and information on the system configuration to be used during testing.

+**Note:** The first thing we need to test is the service.
+The author always starts with a failing test.